Qala-Dev/course-materials/projects.md

 ### Lightning web store

-* **Outline:** Create a web store like [starblocks.acinq.co](https://starblocks.acinq.co) that accepts signet lightning payments.
+**Outline:** Create a web store like [starblocks.acinq.co](https://starblocks.acinq.co) that accepts signet lightning payments.
 You can sell any virtual products you want!

-* **Format:** Web front-end and a backend that communicates with LND
+**Format:** Web front-end and a backend that communicates with LND

 ### Network graph visualiser

-* **Outline**: Create a web application that shows a visualisation of the lightning network graph on signet.
+**Outline**: Create a web application that shows a visualisation of the lightning network graph on signet.
 You will need a backend that communicates with LND (or another implementation if you wish) via a REST or equivalent API to get the channels and nodes in the graph.
-Your web application should update the graph in realtime as nodes and channels are added or removed.
+Your web application should update the graph in real time as nodes and channels are added or removed.
 You may use [this tutorial](https://bmancini55.github.io/building-lightning/) as a starting point.

-* **Format**: Web front-end and a backend that communicates with LND.
+**Format**: Web front-end and a backend that communicates with LND.

 ### Paywall

-* **Outline**: Create a simple paywalled website such as a blog or news site that requires you to pay some small fee in satoshis to be able to access content.
+**Outline**: Create a simple paywalled website such as a blog or news site that requires you to pay some small fee in satoshis to be able to access content.
 One example is a site like [yalls.org](https://yalls.org).
 It's important that the user does not need to pay more than once (for example, when refreshing their browser) so ensure that there is some way anonymously identify that a user has already paid by having some credential stored in a browser cookie.
 You can look into using something such as LSATs for this.
 There are libraries and proxies such as [boltwall](projects.md#javascript) and [aperture](projects.md#go) that can help.

 ### Build your own lightning node

-* **Outline:** Build your own lightning node with the Lightning Development Kit (LDK) following the outline [here](https://lightningdevkit.org/tutorials/build\_a\_node\_in\_rust/).
+**Outline:** Build your own lightning node with the Lightning Development Kit (LDK) following the outline [here](https://lightningdevkit.org/tutorials/build\_a\_node\_in\_rust/).
 Use your `bitcoind` node (on signet) as a block source and wallet.
 Additionally, create a CLI tool that can interact with the node via RPCs, like `lncli` does for `lnd`.
 Your CLI should have commands to:
   * Generate an address to fund your on-chain wallet
   * Connect to a peer
   * List all peers